-The Fund's activities expose it to a variety of financial risks: market risk (including price risk, foreign currency risk and cash flow and fair value Interest rate risk), credit risk and liquidity risk.
+The Fund's activities expose it to a variety of financial risks including market risk (which incorporates price risk, foreign exchange risk and cash flow and fair value Interest rate risk), credit risk and liquidity risk.

 The Fund's overall risk management programme focuses on ensuring compliance with the Fund's Product Disclosure Statement and the investment guidelines of the Fund.
 It also seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.
-The Fund's policy allows it to use derivative financial instruments in managing financial risks.
+The Fund's policy allows it to use derivative financial instruments in managing its financial risks.

 All investments present a risk of loss of capital.
 The maximum loss of capital on long equity is limited to the fair value of those positions.
-The maximum loss of capital on forward currency contracts is limited to the notional contract values of those positions.
+The maximum loss of capital on long and short futures and forward currency contracts is limited to the notional contract values of those positions.